willem-schlieter/lawlist/README.md

 ## What this plugin actually does to Markdown syntax

 Nothing.
 The actual Markdown source code of the note stays unchanged, the plugin only modifies the visual rendering.
-Thus, to start an ordered list item, you still have to type "1. ".
+Thus, to start an ordered list item, you still have to type `1. `.
 As soon as the line is recognised as a list item, the plugin changes its appearance to the configured style.

 ## Plugin name

 As a law student writing everything in "legal opinion" style, I was particularly annoyed by this functionality missing.
 Of course, the plugin is useful for everyone using ordered lists!

 ## Installation from GitHub

 Until the plugin is available directly at the Obsidian website, you can use this plugin by downloading this repository, placing it into the vault folder at `.obsidian/plugins` and running `npm install; npm run build`.

-## Known issues / missing features
+## Known issues / upgrade path

-- **If you miss a numbering system** (besides 1, I, i, A and a): **This is quite easy to implement, give me a hint or create a pull request** for [patterns.ts](https://github.com/willem-schlieter/lawlist/blob/master/patterns.ts).
+- **If you are missing a numbering system** (besides arabic, roman, letter, double letter): **This is quite easy to implement, create a feature request or implement it yourself in** [patterns.ts](https://github.com/willem-schlieter/lawlist/blob/master/patterns.ts).
-- In Read Mode, in-text custom patterns have no effect, instead, fallback is the global setting.
+- In Read Mode, in-text custom patterns have no effect, instead, the global setting is used.
-- In Read Mode, nested lists that start with another enumerator than 0 are not recognised.
-(The Markdown engine itself does not recognise those as lists.)
-Lists starting with higher numbers are only supported at indentation level 0.
-- Would be nice if the enumerators could be positioned according to their width, so that the actual text in the list item always starts at the same X position.
-(Currently, e.g. text in a li with number 10. starts a bit later because "10." is broader than "9.".)
 - Would be nice if custom style patterns could be defined for a particular document or list, not only globally or individually (in curly braces).
+- Loop through the 10 level-specific patterns instead of falling back to decimal for levels higher than 9. ([Feature Request](https://github.com/willem-schlieter/lawlist/issues/7))